th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Actual work in **Step 7**

-1. _Script_ sends instructions for response for trader "DEMO-CONN2" check to _check1_.
+1. The script sends instructions for response for trader "DEMO-CONN2" check to **check1**.
-2. _Check1_ analyses response and generates event as the result.
+2. **check1** analyses response and generates an event as the result.

 Green _"Check messages"_ is an expected output in **step 7**.

 ![](/img/getting-started/analyze/Demo_script_steps-step7.drawio.png)

 ## Searching exceptions
-Th2 is a **test** tool.
+th2 is a test tool.
 So it should be able to catch exceptions.

-To do so, the _simulator box_ was programmed to create exceptions with the specific instruments from the _script_.
+To do so, the _simulator box_ was programmed to create exceptions with the specific instruments from the script.

 _INSTR1_, _INSTR2_, _INSTR3_ work normally.
-Exceptions from other
-instruments will be described below.
+Exceptions from other instruments will be described below.

 ### Instr4